 Shared Ownership is where you buy part of a property and rent the rest.
 You take out a mortgage on the part you're buying, then pay a reduced rent on the part you don't own.
 You can buy some or all of the remaining property share later on.
 Shared ownership can be a complicated process.
-So we’d recommend getting a mortgage advisor to help.
+So we’d recommend speaking to one of our Mortgage Experts.

 Help to Buy

 Help to Buy is where the government grants you an equity loan to put towards the cost of a new-build home (up to 20% of the property price).
 You can get a Help to Buy mortgage with only a 5% deposit - a good option if you can’t save much money and want a brand new home.
 Read more in our Guide: Help to Buy Explained.

 If you’re currently a council tenant in England, you could qualify for the Right to Buy scheme If you meet the criteria, you'll be able to buy your home at a discount.
 Most mortgage lenders will then accept your discount as a deposit.